Names

 FAQ

-when should I use a middle initial instead of a full middle name
+When should I use 'initial only' versus a full middle name?